nqminds/edgesec.github.io/docusaurus/docs/compilation.md

 cmake -S . -B build
 ```

-The configure stage will download some of the EDGESec dependencies, so this may take a while.
+The configure stage will download some of the EDGESEC dependencies, so this may take a while.

 ### Building